Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

 We love Thai Food!
-It is so diverse and there is so much more to eat than green curry, pad thai and tom yum goong!
+You kind of have to if you are running food tours in Bangkok.
+Thai food is so diverse and there is so much more to eat than green curry, pad thai and tom yum goong!
 These may be the most famous Thai dishes globally, but they are definitely not the dishes that locals eat the most.
 There is huge diversity in the food found across Thailand with varying flavours and spiciness!

 Traditional Thai cuisine and neighbors’ cuisines mutually influenced one another over centuries.
 Culinary influences from Malaysia, Indonesia, and India affected the cooking in the South of Thailand – evidence in curries and spices.
 As well as Vietnam, Cambodia, Laos, and Myanmar, which influenced cuisines in the North and the Northeast of Thailand.